National Portrait Gallery

 The café is in the basement.
 It does not have a wide selection of food, just a few different types of sandwiches, quiche and paninis.
 On the other hand it is not expensive and the staff are very helpful.

 I would recommend going to the gallery, there are plenty of seats in each room to sit and peruse.
 The small size makes it more intimate than the bigger galleries and museums.
 Also it does not seem to be as crowded or busy than the more familiar places.
 There is one proviso, if you are in a wheelchair then you do need to be patient for two reasons.
 Some of the lifts are quite slow and the corridors to some of the lifts are very narrow.
-I traveled to Trafalgar Square from Euston by bus, take the 91, allow about 45 minutes for the journey.
+I travelled to Trafalgar Square from Euston by bus, take the 91, allow about 45 minutes for the journey.

 The Queen Art & Image